Newfoundland & Labrador Police and Peace Officers' Memorial Association

 A Coroner’s Jury was convened and it was concluded that Constable Dunn’s death was murder.
 No person was ever convicted in relation to this crime.

-Chief Cst.
-Charles Calpin
+Chief Constable Charles Calpin

 Terra Nova Constabulary